 You may receive solicitation materials from Cannell Capital LLC ("Cannell").
-The Company is not responsible for the accuracy of any information provided by Cannell contained in solicitation materials filed or disseminated by or on behalf of Cannell or any other statements that Cannell may make.
+The Company is not responsible for the accuracy of any information provided by Cannell contained in this Proxy Statement, solicitation materials filed or disseminated by or on behalf of Cannell or any other statements that Cannell may make.